Anime R U

 Phi Theta Kappa

-PTK is the international honor society of two-year colleges.
-A student must have completed
+Phi Theta Kappa is the international honor society for two-year colleges.
+National

-12 or more semester hours of coursework at NPC and must have a cumulative grade point
+must have completed 12 or more semester hours of coursework at NPC and must have a

-students to develop skills in leadership, scholarship, fellowship, and service.
-For more information visit www.ptk.org.
+in leadership, scholarship, fellowship, and service.
+For more information please visit

 Respiratory Care Club

 Students enrolled in the NPC respiratory therapy program are eligible to become members

 of the Student Respiratory Therapy Association.
 The Associations activities include

 fundraising, participating in community activities, promoting local, state and national